-The way to make it a culture is to have them practiced at every stage in every segment of the organization, exposing benefits of lean six sigma and advantages.
-This culture would be sophisticated and well-balanced and would always tip the organization to acquire quality of the highest level.
+The way to make it culture is to have them practised at every stage in every segment of the organization, exposing the benefits of lean six sigma and advantages.
+This culture would be sophisticated and well-balanced and would always tip the organization to acquire the quality of the highest level.

-Integrating the systems of Lean Six Sigma with the current business systems involves a lot of preparation and lean six sigma training to employees, and these needs to be done on a company-wide scale.
-Results is the focal point of any methodology incorporated at the organization level and with this in mind, these integration should be conducted with the inside-out and outside-in approaches.
+Integrating the systems of Lean Six Sigma with the current business systems involves a lot of preparation and lean six sigma training to employees, and these need to be done on a company-wide scale.
+Results are the focal point of any methodology incorporated at the organization level, and with this in mind, these integrations should be conducted with the inside-out and outside-in approaches.

 #3: The Almighty 3 Ps

 Policy – Process – Procedure, these three Ps are governing factors of Lean Six Sigma that exert control and continuous improvement at every value stream.
 With the systems built around this concept and approach, there also needs to be a proper documentation and adherence system to get the most out of the system.